softlayer/githubio_source/content/reference/services/SoftLayer_Billing_Item/getServiceBillingItemsByCategory.md

 ## Overview
 This service returns billing items of a specified category code.
 This service should be used to retrieve billing items that you wish to cancel.
-Some billing items can be canceled via [[SoftLayer_Security_Certificate_Request|service cancellation]] service.
+Some billing items can be canceled via [SoftLayer_Security_Certificate_Request]({{<ref "reference/datatypes/SoftLayer_Security_Certificate_Request">}}) service.

-In order to find billing items for cancellation, use [[SoftLayer_Product_Item_Category::getValidCancelableServiceItemCategories|product categories]] service to retrieve category codes that are eligible for cancellation.
+In order to find billing items for cancellation, use [SoftLayer_Product_Item_Category::getValidCancelableServiceItemCategories]({{<ref "reference/services/SoftLayer_Product_Item_Category/getValidCancelableServiceItemCategories">}}) service to retrieve category codes that are eligible for cancellation.

 -----